 Alana is an academic at the Centre for Excellence in Rural Sexual Health, The University of Melbourne.
 Alana has a professional background in health promotion and program evaluation.
 She has worked across sectors and settings in both urban and rural areas in relation to issues that affect rural communities including homelessness, health service delivery, and women’s and young people’s health and wellbeing.
 Alana is committed to the principles of equity and social justice in working towards safe and inclusive environments for women and children.

-Hannah comes to the Board of the Centre Against Violence having pursued a diversified career working in highly regarded policy, law, communications, management consulting, development, corporate governance and executive advisory positions in public, private and not-for-profit sectors.
+Hannah joined the Board of the Centre Against Violence in 2016 having worked in policy, law, communications, governance and executive advisory positions in public, private and not-for-profit sectors.

 Kevin has been a member of the Victoria Police for 34 years spending the majority of his career specialising in criminal investigations.
 He moved to the North East in 1995 and currently holds the rank of Detective Senior Sergeant.
 His role encompasses the management of the Eastern Region-Division 4-Family Violence Units and SOCITs and providing strategic advice to divisional management.
 He lives with his wife on a small acreage property with interests in horses, cycling and alpine skiing.